Abdullrahman-Jameel/RAG_Project/README.md

     ```

 4.  **Set up the Supabase database:**
-    In your Supabase project's SQL Editor, run the following SQL script to create the `documents` table and the `match_documents` function.
+    Navigate to your Supabase project's SQL Editor and execute the following script.
+This initializes the `documents` table and the `match_documents` function, essential for vector storage and retrieval.
 This is a one-time setup.

     ```sql
     -- Enable the pgvector extension